honglu2875/SkynetTheMarketCrusher/README.md

 ## In trade.py

 **TradeEnv:**
 The core class.
 Simulate a game-like environment.
+It will
-It will fix a random date with more than 10 candlestick bars, show an intraday historical chart and possibly attach an alternate timeframe (USE_ALT_TIMEFRAME) and trade.
+- fix a random date with more than 10 candlestick bars,
+- show an intraday historical chart and optionally attach an alternate timeframe (USE_ALT_TIMEFRAME),
+- and trade.

-During trading, an agent can take the following actions (TradeEnv.step(action)) action=0: do nothing action=1: long action=2: short action=3: flatten
+During trading, an agent can take the following actions (TradeEnv.step(action))
+- action=0: do nothing
+- action=1: long
+- action=2: short
+- action=3: flatten

-Once the step method is invoked, an action will be taken, the next candlestick will be loaded and the chart will be updated.
+Once ```TradeEnv.step()``` method is invoked, an action will be taken, the next candlestick will be loaded and the chart will be updated.

 **TradeWrapper:**
 Wrap around TradeEnv to make it more suitable for DQN training.